AdrianAntico/AnalyticsShinyApp/README.md

 7. The workstation challenge its own conclusion.
 8. Decision readiness stated transparently.

-The most important moment is not that the system gives an answer.
-The important moment is that the system can answer:

-> Why should I believe this?

 ## What GPT-5.6 Does

 GPT-5.6 is used where probabilistic synthesis is useful: